 1.Definition and principle of electroplating

-Electroplating is a surface treatment process that uses electrochemical properties to deposit a desired form of metal coating on the surface of the plated article.
+Electroplating is a surface treatment process that utilizes electrochemical principles to deposit a specific type of metal coating onto the surface of the item being plated.

-Through electrolysis, the cations of the metal to be plated in the plating solution are deposited on the surface of the base metal to form a plating layer, which is shown in Figure 13.
+The process of electrolysis then causes the cations of the desired metal in the plating solution to be deposited onto the surface of the base metal, resulting in the formation of a plating layer (as depicted in Figure 13).

 Figure 13 Electroplating principle

 Through electroplating, a surface layer with properties that differ from the base material can be obtained.
 This layer can improve the surface’s resistance to corrosion and wear.